bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/wallet-buttons.md

   }
 }
 ```
-2. Update the `schema.json` file to create a checkbox for togging the feature on Page Builder.
+2. Update`schema.json` to create a checkbox for togging the feature on Page Builder by adding the following to the Products section:

 ```
 {